Flora and fauna of Cornwall

 Cornwall is the county that forms the tip of the southwestern peninsula of England; this area has a mild and warm climate regulated by the Gulf Stream.
 The mild climate allows rich plant cover, such as palm trees in the far south and west of the county and in the Isles of Scilly, due to sub-tropical conditions in the summer.

 On Cornwall's moors and high ground areas the high elevation makes tree cover impossible because of the wind, so these areas are populated by shrubs and bushes such as gorse and heather.
 Ferns, mosses, liverworts, lichens and fungi can all be found in the county.
 In the wettest areas of Bodmin Moor, sphagnum or bog moss can be found.

 Cornwall is home to many rare flower species, especially at the southern end of the Lizard, due to its unique soil and geology.
 On the Lizard Peninsula, Cornish heath – the floral emblem of Cornwall – mesembryanthemums, butcher's broom, early meadow grass and a wide range of clovers including the Lizard clover, brookweed and yellow wallpepper can be found.
 The north coast of Cornwall features maritime grassland, heathland and stunted woodland.

 In medieval times there were on royal estates and on those of the Bishop of Exeter a number of deer parks in which fallow deer were contained for hunting.
 The only episcopal manors with deer parks were Lanner, Pawton and Penryn.
 At Helston in Trigg (Lanteglos) and at Liskeard were probably the oldest deer parks; they were two of the seven which passed from the Earldom to the Duchy of Cornwall in 1337.
 Among the seven were two at Liskeard (old and new) and a new park at Helston in Trigg and small parks at Launceston and Trematon; the park at Restormel was probably established by Earl Richard.
-The then existing ducal parks were disparked by King Henry VIII about the year 1540 so that they became pasture for cattle.
+The then existing ducal parks were disparked by King Henry VIII about 1540 so that they became pasture for cattle.
 There were also a number of privately owned deer parks, both large and small, e.g. Carn Brea, Polrode, Boconnoc and Mount Edgcumbe.